brichards21/anime-proj-site/index.md

 an estimated 0.005 (0.000001\*4,568 members) points.

 Now let’s talk duration per episode.
-Our model shows that there is a positive association between the number of episodes in a season, and the score of an anime.
-The more the merrier, one might say.
+Our model shows that there is a positive association between the duration of episodes, and the score of an anime.
+The longer the anime, the deeper the obsession.
 With each additional minute per episode, the score is expected to increase by 0.02.
 Of course, the expectation of duration is different by type (e.g. TV, Movie, OVA).